ppstues/free-fall/README.md

-# free-fall
+# Free-fall
-homework assigment about compare free fall w/t aird drag
+homework assigment

+Compare free falling time of an object w/ttaking into acount resistance from air drag